This section describes the best practises for providing a user interface to interact with the NearSt Partner API.

-Best practise: when redirecting to a NearSt-hosted page, make sure to revalidate the inventory connection status when
+- When redirecting to a NearSt-hosted page, make sure to revalidate the inventory connection status when

 the customer returns to your website (ie. when the window gets focus) by requesting the inventory status from

-Best practise: open the NearSt-hosted page in an overlay iframe or a popup, rather than in a new tab.
+- Open the NearSt-hosted page in an overlay iframe or a popup, rather than in a new tab.
 It is optimised to be displayed in a small frame of roughly 600 x 500 pixels.
 Don’t forget to include a close icon in the top right corner to allow the customer to return to your dashboard.

 After the inventory is connected (inventory